2025 Best Colleges in Ohio

 It's not easy to decide which college to attend when you have so many options available.
 At College Factual, we're committed to helping you make that decision by providing information such as that found in our Top Ohio Colleges ranking.

-After analyzing 96 schools in Ohio, we came up with our list of those that offered the highest quality education.
+We analyzed 91 colleges and universities across Ohio to determine which were the best in terms of overall quality.
 Our ranking is based on over 20 objective factors, including post graduate earnings, freshman retention, and graduation rate.
 We steer clear of subjective measures since they don't give a clear picture when determining how one school compares to another.

 Get more details on our ranking methodology.